making/lift-and-shift-workshop/README.md

 mv flyway-5.1.4/ flyway
 ```

-### Change the character encoding of SQL files to UTF-8
+### Convert the character encoding of SQL files to UTF-8

 Don't use SHIFT_JISX0213 any longer